onetown/gigabyte-z390-aorus-elite-hackintosh-opencore/README.md

 # Hackintosh Catalina Setup for Gigabyte Z390 Aorus Elite

+### Update 20201219
+Update to opencore 0.6.4, now it supports MacOS Big Sur.

-This build is "Vanilla", and I start with [this guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)
+This build is "Vanilla", and you may follow [this guide](https://dortania.github.io/OpenCore-Install-Guide/)

 ### Hardware
 - Gigabyte Z390 Aorus Elite (bios F10c)